-The spell can be cast on unengaged friendly unit of infantry or cavalry within range regardless of whether the Shaman can see it or not.
+The spell can be cast on unengaged friendly unit within range regardless of whether the Shaman can see it or not.
 The spell affects only a single unit, never a brigade.
 The unit can be moved just as if it had received an order in the Command phase.
-Character stands that have joined the unit will not move with it - they remain where they are.
+Character stands that have joined the unit will not move with it - they remain where they are. are halved for the rest of the battle (to 4 Hits and 4 Attacks).
+A Dragon Ogre Shaggoth causes terror in its enemies.